 Have you seen those teddy bears with jointed arms and legs that can be moved back and forth and wondered how to do that?
-Then keep reading, in this post I will show a few different ways to attach the limbs to make them movable.
+Then keep reading.
+In this post, I will show three different ways to attach the arms and legs to your crocheted toys using plastic doll joints, buttons and thread, or just thread.Â

 Plastic doll joints are my favorite - they are easy to install, durable and washable.
-If you can't get your hands on joints, safety eyes will work great as well, although the stems on the eyes might be a tad too short when using bulkier yarns.
+If you can't get your hands on joints, safety eyes will work great as well, although the stems on the eyes might be a bit too short when using bulkier yarns.

 Finish the arms and legs, stuff them firmly and close the opening.